 - a score lower than 18 means the cancer has a low risk of recurrence

-- a score between 18 and 31 means the cancer has an intermediate risk of recurrence
+- a score from 18 up to and including 30 means the cancer has an intermediate risk of recurrence

-- a score greater than 31 means the cancer has a high risk of recurrence
+- a score greater than or equal to 31 means the cancer has a high risk of recurrence

 The Oncotype DX test also can be used to estimate the risk of recurrence of DCIS.
 While the Oncotype DX DCIS test uses the same range for recurrence scores -- 0 to 100 -- the scores are interpreted differently.